hcji/AutoMS2/document/docs/index.md

 It employs advanced algorithms to detect peaks or signals representing metabolites within mass spectrometry or chromatography data.

-- Feature Grouping:
-The alignment module aims to correct any retention time or mass shifts present in the data.
-It aligns the features detected across different samples or experimental conditions, ensuring accurate and consistent comparisons.

 - Metabolite Annotation:
 The metabolite annotation module plays a crucial role in identifying the detected features.
 AutoMS compares the experimental data against reference spectral libraries, such as the MassBank or GNPS libraries.